someCorp/zmapper/README.md

 # a wrapper around to zmap to scan a range of ports
 # and send a compressed csv via email with the results

-/some/place/zmapper.py --destinations someWhoCares@somedomain.tld --net2Scan somePublicNet/CIDRMask -sp N -ep N+1
+/some/place/zmapper.py --destinations someoneWhoCares@somedomain.tld --net2Scan somePublicNet/CIDRMask -sp N -ep N+1

 (where N its a number)

 in cron usages , you should use :

 crontab -l

 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-@monthly       /some/place/zmapper.py --destinations someWhoCares@somedomain.tld --net2Scan somePublicNet/CIDRMask -sp N -ep N+1
+@monthly       /some/place/zmapper.py --destinations someoneWhoCares@somedomain.tld --net2Scan somePublicNet/CIDRMask -sp N -ep N+1

 after a while, depending on how big is/was the net 2 scan and the how big is/was the port range to scan , you'd get a compressed csv file, with contents similar to the following